-Whether you’re communicating with your internal or external stakeholders, data needs to remain up-to-date.
+Whether you’re communicating with your internal or external stakeholders, you need to provide consistent messages and your data must remain up-to-date.

 Your stakeholders usually have a specific interest in your business.
 They want to know the most recent information that applies to them.
 We previously wrote an article about why consistent messaging to your stakeholders is important, but how is this achievable?

 Stakeholder profiling is a simple way to ensure you have the most relevant information about a person/group.
 This way, if a stakeholder calls and asks a question about a past meeting, any employee can easily look up the notes from the last meeting.
-It’s an efficient way to stay organised and give the correct information.
+It’s an efficient way to stay organised and give the correct information and consistent messages.

 To help you out, here are a few categories to consider when creating a profile: